tdd-in-our-dna/unit-testing-best-practices/README.md

 Unit Tests in combination of Solitary & Sociable provide more robustness and reliability.

+## Session-11: Test Doubles- Mocks and Stubs

+Furniture Rent App is used to rent furniture available in the system.

+It exposes a REST API to rent furniture with following contract:- POST /furniture/{id}/rent
+-> 200 ok - When furniture is available for rent
+-> 422 unprocessable entity - When furniture is not available for rent -> 400 bad request - When id is not valid integer

 #### Unit Testing Best Practices reviewed:
 - Simplified assertions
 - Handling Time Interactions